nils-werner/crestic/README.md

 systemctl --user enable --now crestic@home@nas.timer
 ```

+For system backups, put these files in `/etc/systemd/system` and the config in `/etc/crestic.cfg`

 Also see [the Arch Linux package](https://aur.archlinux.org/cgit/aur.git/tree/?h=crestic) for a working solution including systemd timers.

 #### macOS/launchctl

-For daily backups using launchctl timers, i.e. for the `home@nas` preset, create a file `~/Library/LaunchAgents/local.crestic.home@nas.plist`
+For daily user backups using launchctl timers, i.e. for the `home@nas` preset, create a file `~/Library/LaunchAgents/local.crestic.home@nas.plist`

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>